 The older we get, the clearer our perspectives on life become.
 This onset of clarity is wired in us.
 My theory is this: dormant genes of wisdom kick in at different times in people’s lives.
 Some people experience the jolt early on; some people never do.
-I like the Your Dictionary definition of wisdom: “the quality of being wise; power of judging rightly and following the soundest course of action, based on knowledge, experience, understanding, etc.; good judgment; sagacity” (prone to evaluating information before making a decision).… Read the rest
+I like the Your Dictionary definition of wisdom: “the quality of being wise; power of judging rightly and following the soundest course of action, based on knowledge, experience, understanding, etc.;… Read the rest

 Poetry is a penetrating art form that can give voice to the plight of incarcerated people.
 In his book Wounded Researcher: Research with Soul in Mind, Robert Romanyshyn studies the art of keeping the soul in mind when authoring psychological research reports.
 I was struck by the unusual juxtaposition of his research.… Read the rest